 The distance standards and construction assumptions in Tables 3, 4, and 5 are not intended to serve as absolute setback criteria.
 Instead, if the proposed project is located in an equivalent geologic setting but does not meet the distance standards and conform to the associated well construction assumptions (See Tables 3, 4, and 5), then additional analysis will be required to determine project impacts relative to site-specific criteria.
-The site-specific groundwater/surface water interaction criteria will be established as appropriate for the surface water(s) under consideration (see Appendix F).
+The site-specific groundwater/surface water interaction criteria will be established as appropriate for the surface water(s) under consideration10 (see Appendix F).

-Additional evaluation will be required to identify the potential for impacts of very low pumping capacity wells within 500 feet 11 of surface waters, low pumping capacity wells within 1000 feet of surface waters, and moderate to high pumping capacity wells within 1500 feet of surface waters, as described in Appendix F. 12 The potential impacts will be determined based on data including distance(s) between the project well(s) and the surface water features of concern, the hydrogeologic setting, the streambed (or equivalent feature) hydraulic properties, and well construction information and operational configurations for the proposed project wells.
-Well construction information and operational configurations provided by the applicant will include:
+Additional evaluation will be required to identify the potential for impacts of very low pumping capacity wells within 500 feet11 of surface waters, low pumping capacity wells within 1000 feet of surface waters, and moderate to high pumping capacity wells within 1500 feet of surface waters, as described in Appendix F.12 The potential impacts will be determined based on data including distance(s) between the project well(s) and the surface water features of concern, the hydrogeologic setting, the streambed (or equivalent feature) hydraulic properties, and well construction information and operational configurations for the proposed project wells.
+Well

 - the planned pumping rate of well(s) 13,

 - well depth(s),

-- · well screen intervals and
+- well screen intervals and

-- · well seal locations.
+- well seal locations.

-$^{^{10}}$ Site-specific criteria will be developed to address project impacts on beneficial uses of affected surface waters.
+10 Site-specific criteria will be developed to address project impacts on beneficial uses of affected surface waters.